Rynoxx/sentora-whmcs/README.md

 	3. Set the nameservers to whichever points to your sentora installation
 		* Often something like ns1.example.com and ns2.example.com
+		* Do note that cloudflare has nameserver hostnames that are more similar to hank.ns.cloudflare.com and ivy.ns.cloudflare.com

 	4. Set the server type to "Sentora".
 Leave Username and Password empty and in the access hash put `NUM,API-KEY` where `NUM` is the user id of the reseller account (leave it as `1` to be zadmin) and the `API-KEY` can be found on the WHMCS module page in Sentora.